The Laudato Si’ Animators UK group share an overview of what they and the Laudato Si’ Movement is all about. Read on to find out more!

 “We must not think that these efforts are not going to change the world” (LS 212).

 After the Course, some of the UK graduates emailed each other, and decided to get together for mutual support, discussions, ideas and actions.
-John Woodhouse took on the role of Convenor, and thus Laudato Si’ Animators UK was launched.
-We have a Facebook page and are featured on LSM’s website.
+The convener for Laudato Si’ Animators UK is John Woodhouse, whose contact details can be found below.

-We meet twice a month, once in the afternoon and once in the evening to better accommodate people.
+There are regular fortnightly meetings of Laudato Si’ Animators UK for mutual encouragement and to discuss best practice.
 Some of us had become ecologically converted before the Encyclical, but most were inspired to bring about this change in our hearts and lives because of the Encyclical and the Course.

 We have a Network of around 90 Animators and green activists, covering the 22 Dioceses of England and Wales.
 Our aim?
 Simply to spread the message of the Encyclical throughout the Catholic Church, in an effort to educate about the environmental crisis and to inspire action which will help to combat the dire situation.